NeVeSpl/RevitDBExplorer/readme.md

 # Revit database explorer (RDBE)

 Yet another [RevitLookup](https://github.com/jeremytammik/RevitLookup) clone.
 RevitLookup is a mature and indispensable tool to work with Revit.
 But its code had many authors and architectural changes(reflection, modeless) through time which led to quite significant technical debt and lack of consistency.
 For worse, its UI is still based on WinForms ...
-When I was adding support for [modeless windows #93](https://github.com/jeremytammik/RevitLookup/pull/93) to it, I knew that at some point in time I will rewrite whole.
+When I was adding support for [modeless windows #93](https://github.com/jeremytammik/RevitLookup/pull/93) to it, I knew that at some point in time I will rewrite it whole.
 So here we are, let me introduce you to RDBE, a completely rewritten RevitLookup with WPF UI and a few small improvements:

 - [possibility to query Revit database from UI](#possibility-to-query-Revit-database-from-UI)
 - [filterable list of properties and metohds](#filterable-list-of-properties-and-metohds)